wp-plugins/email-blaster-newsletter-signup-form/readme.txt

 == Description ==

-The official email blaster WordPress plugin lets you quickly add email blaster newsletter signup and contact forms to your WordPress site.
+The official email blaster WordPress plugin lets you quickly add email blaster Newsletter Signup form and contact forms to your WordPress site.

 Build your form for free inside email blaster, get your 7 digit QuickCode, paste inside this app, done!